eventide-project/docs/user-guide/message-handlers.md

 sidebarDepth: 0
 ---

-# Handlers
+# Message Handlers

-A handler is the entry point of a message into the business logic of a service.
+A message handler (or just "handler") is the entry point of a message into the business logic of a service.
 It receives instructions from other services, apps, and clients in the form of [commands](/glossary.md#command) and [events](/glossary.md#event).

 ## Example